kungtalon/kungtalon/README.md

 🐼 I have lots of hands-on experience in industrial pojects with Spark, Flink, Kafka and Spring.
 From Jul.
 2020 to Jul 2021, I worked for Meituan, China's largest food delivery platform, as Machine Learning Engineer and developed recommendation systems there.

-🥰 I enjoy the process of creating something interesting and useful for people and love to conquer challenges.
+🥰 I enjoy the process of creating something fun and love to conquer challenges.

 🔎 I am looking for software engineer and machine learning engineer positions in USA!
 Please contact me via email zelongjiang@outlook.com or [linkedin](https://www.linkedin.com/in/zelong-zane-jiang-49b388168/) if you would like to know more about me!
+My personal blog website: [SmartOnion](https://kungtalon.github.io/)

 <!--
 **kungtalon/kungtalon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.